MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 ## Build and test the application

 Finally, build and test your client application.
-If your project builds and runs successfully, you should see output in the console window, similar to the following example.
+If your project builds and runs successfully, you should see output in the console window, similar to the following example:

-> [!NOTE]
-> Copy the ID of one or more of the sensitivity labels (for example, `87ba5c36-17cf-14793-bbc2-bd5b3a9f95cz`), as you will use it in the next Quickstart:

 ```cmd
 Non-Business : 87ba5c36-17cf-14793-bbc2-bd5b3a9f95cz